 Putting the cell phone away and turning down loud music are two simple ways to put an end to distracted driving.
 Unfortunately, many Texas drivers still eat, chat, and text while behind the wheel.
 These drivers are one of the reasons that in 2014, more than 3,000 people across the nation lost their lives in distracted driver accidents, according to Distraction.gov.

 Even safe drivers who follow the no-distractions rules can find themselves sustaining injuries in a crash with a distracted driver.
-If you or a loved one suffered serious injuries in an auto accident, contact The Law Office of Julie Johnson, PLLC today to schedule a free consultation with a car accident attorney regarding your case, Call today at 214-290-8001.
+If you or a loved one suffered serious injuries in an auto accident, contact The Law Office of Julie Johnson, PLLC today to schedule a free consultation with a car accident attorney regarding your case, call today at 214-290-8001 for a free consultation.